CORONAVIRUS DISEASE 2019 (COVID-19) UPDATE

 We remain committed to serving our valued customers.
 Besides working closely with carrier partners to provide solutions for urgent shipments, we have also activated alternative transport modes and route solutions to support your business needs.

-Kuehne + Nagel Sea-Air service, a combination of sea freight and air freight transport modes, helps to expedite your deliveries and ease capacity constraints whenever possible.
+Kuehne + Nagel Sea-Air product, a combination of sea freight and air freight transport modes, helps to reduce costs, expedite your deliveries and ease capacity constraints whenever possible.
+We are operating several state-of-the-art Air freight hubs around the world to serve a large number of destinations by Sea-Air or Air-Sea in Asia, Europe and the America.

 We offer KN Pledge for full sea container transport.
 It includes a guaranteed lead-time for your shipments with a money-back guarantee.